plan-d-io/Marstek-battery-controller/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/plan-d-io/Marstek-battery-controller)](https://github.com/plan-d-io/Marstek-battery-controller/issues)
 [![Downloads](https://img.shields.io/github/downloads/plan-d-io/Marstek-battery-controller/total)](https://github.com/plan-d-io/Marstek-battery-controller/releases)

-Custom Home Assistant integration that controls a **Marstek Venus E** home battery for **self-consumption**, **peak consumption compensation** with optional **pre-evening grid charging**, and full **manual control**.
+Custom Home Assistant integration that controls a **Marstek Venus E** home battery for **self-consumption**, **peak consumption compensation** with optional **pre-peak grid charging**, and full **manual control**.
 It's meant as a more robust replacement for the default Marstek control, which can be spotty, also offering additional features like preserving some energy to avoid consumption peaks (e.g. during the evening, where under normal control the battery could already be empty).

 This integration leverages the [**`marstek_modbus`** integration](https://github.com/ViperRNMC/marstek_venus_modbus) by [ViperRNMC](https://github.com/ViperRNMC), which takes care of the Modbus communication to the Marstek battery.